H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 ---

-## 36.7 Production Token Classes (March 22, 2026)
+## 36.7 Production Token Classes (★ March 28, 2026)

-Two token classes are active in production as of March 22, 2026.
+Two token classes are active in production.
 Each class represents a role level; tokens within a class share the same `role` field value.

 ### 36.7.1 `carrie_admin`